 …Economical to Extravagant, Apartments Galore

-It happens before you know it.
-Literally.
-In about October of your student’s freshman year, he/she most likely will tell you that he/she wants to move off campus the next year and that he/she has to sign a lease in the next few weeks.
+Apartments happen before you know it.
+In October of your student’s freshman year, they will most likely tell you that they want to move off-campus the next year and have to sign a lease in the next few weeks.
 This is not a joke.
-I know you have just about adjusted to having them leave and getting them settled in the dorm, but the good ones go fast and sign-ups really do work this way.
+I know you have just about adjusted to having them leave and getting them settled in the dorm, but the good ones go fast, and sign-ups really do work this way.
 Kids will start lining up outside the rental office of the apartment complex of their choice, in the middle of the night, in some cases.
-(My husband equates this to having lined up to buy Grateful Dead tickets many moons ago.)
+My husband equates this to having lined up to buy Grateful Dead tickets many moons ago.

-There are many apartment complexes that cater to students; some within walking distance of campus.
-My first daughter lived with three other girls who were on a strict budget with what they could afford monthly and so they chose a complex a few miles from campus.
-While I was happy with the price in comparison to the closer apartments, what we paid for in gas and parking tickets based on getting to campus and rarely being able to find a suitable parking spot, may have negated the price difference.
-Therefore when my son began the search for an off-campus apartment, I encouraged he be walking distance to campus.
-The moral of the story is the less extravagant and expensive apartments are further from campus.
+There are many apartment complexes that cater to students, some within walking distance of campus.
+My first daughter lived with three other girls who were on a strict budget with what they could afford monthly, and so they chose a complex a few miles from campus.
+While I was happy with the price compared to the closer apartments, what we paid for in gas and parking tickets based on getting to campus and rarely finding a suitable parking spot may have negated the price difference.
+Therefore when my son began the search for an off-campus apartment, I encouraged her to be within walking distance of campus.
+The story’s moral is that the less extravagant and expensive apartments are further from campus.
 While we don’t want to deprive our children of some of these amenities, this very well may be a better option.
 Be sure they are on a bus route if this will be their main mode of transportation.

 To Each Their Own

-Beyond the price shocker, I was also surprised when my daughter showed me pictures and the layout of the apartment.
-I was being silly apparently, having lived in an off-campus house with four other girls and sharing one bathroom and thinking we had it pretty nice; I assumed there would be two girls in each room.
+Beyond the price shocker, I was surprised when my daughter showed me pictures and the apartment layout.
+I was being silly, apparently, having lived in an off-campus house with four other girls and sharing one bathroom and thinking we had it pretty nice; I assumed there would be two girls in each room.
 She laughed.
-Not only do they each get their own room and bathroom, but the leases are divided that way.
+They each get their own room and bathroom, and the leases are divided that way.
 There is a lease per occupant, not per apartment.
-And yes, you will most likely have to co-sign via email/fax/scan.
+And yes, you will likely have to co-sign via email/fax/scan.

-Then there was the moment we entered our son’s new apartment – also one student per room and bathroom – to find brand new stainless-steel appliances and a washer/dryer, granite counter tops, a faux-leather couch and chair, a TV and locks on every bedroom door.
-I would be remiss if I didn’t mention the beautiful view of the pool and Doak Stadium, the study rooms, luxurious common areas and the fabulous fitness center in the building.
-I won’t mention which of the many complexes either of them lived in because they really all offer just about the same amazing amenities.
-College living has definitely changed from my perspective.
+Then there was the moment we entered our son’s new apartment – also one student per room and bathroom – to find brand new stainless steel appliances and a washer/dryer, granite countertops, a faux-leather couch and chair, a TV and locks on every bedroom door.
+I would be remiss if I didn’t mention the beautiful view of the pool and Doak Stadium, the study rooms, luxurious common areas, and the fabulous fitness center in the building.
+I won’t mention which of the many complexes either lived in because they all offer just about the same amazing amenities.
+College living has definitely changed my perspective.

 Some apartments come furnished, but some do not.
 If not, seniors often sell off their furniture upon graduation.
-The problem is storing it all summer until the lease begins which is usually mid-August.
-This storage thing may also come into play if he/she should decide to change apartments the next year as this can lead to a gap in the leases.
-Finding a storage unit for short term is difficult, not impossible, but if you can avoid it, that is best.
+The problem is storing it all summer until the lease begins, usually mid-August.
+This storage thing may also come into play if they should decide to change apartments the next year, as this can lead to a gap in the leases.
+Finding a storage unit for the short term is difficult, not impossible, but if you can avoid it, that is best.
 Remind your student to inspect everything upon moving in and take pictures of any damage so they are not fined for it later.

-There is also the option of sorority or fraternity living if your son/daughter is a member of one.
-I am a big proponent of sorority house living as it is drastically more affordable, comes with a house mother, meal plan, doesn’t allow boys in their rooms (old-fashioned, I know) and comes with a bunch of sisters there at all times.
-Fraternity houses, well let’s just say I can’t get the image of Animal House out of my mind.
+Also, the option of sorority or fraternity living if your son/daughter is a member of one.
+I am a big proponent of sorority house living as it is drastically more affordable, comes with a house mother and meal plan, doesn’t allow boys in their rooms (old-fashioned, I know), and comes with a bunch of sisters there at all times.
+Fraternity houses, well, let’s say I can’t get the image of Animal House out of my mind.
 Sometimes, for either, if your student holds a board position, living in the house may be a requirement.